ChironSZTE/cave-of-chiron/_pages/topics/docker/index.md

 or you can ask Docker to delete what is not currently in use with the `docker system prune` command.
 You may refine its operation by using the options it provides.

+If you are not careful, `docker system prune` may delete resources that are not _currently_ in use, but still important.
+Deletion is permanent.
+{: .notice--danger}

 ### Useful maintenance tools

 Docker is a popular containerization platform, and it has many 3rd party tools that may be used for its management.

-One such example is [Portainer](https://www.portainer.io/docker-swarm-container-management-platform-gui), that allows the management of your Docker resources through your web browser.
+One such example is [Portainer](https://www.portainer.io/docker-swarm-container-management-platform-gui), which allows the management of your Docker resources through your web browser.
 It also supports management of other containerization environments, like Podman, Kubernetes, and Nomad.

 Some highlights: